gvwilson/sensibleadventures/nardica/nardica.md

 who returned the nod with a grunt, but no one said hello.

-They followed the armored bot to the harbor gate, where a bus painted the same navy blue as the Marines' uniforms waited for them.
+They followed the G-80 to the harbor gate, where a bus painted the same navy blue as the Marines' uniforms waited for them.
 The bot waited patiently as Doctor Johel got to her feet.
 "After you," she said,